How to boost your chances in heroin recovery

 Motivational enhancement therapy

-Family therapy, which is a type of counseling that helps family members communicate more effectively and resolve interpersonal conflicts.
-Studies have shown that family therapy can strengthen family bonding, reduce drug use in parents, and improve the efficacy of treatment in married or cohabitating couples when they’re concurrently using methadone.
+Family therapy is a type of counseling that helps family members communicate more effectively and resolve interpersonal conflicts.
+Studies have shown that family therapy can strengthen family bonding, reduce drug use in parents and improve the efficacy of treatment in married or cohabitating couples when they’re concurrently using methadone.
 Other studies have shown that behavioral family counseling in conjunction with naltrexone is more effective during treatment and a year afterward than individual therapy.

 Which factors work against me?